Duchemil/Multilayer-Perceptron/README.md

 Backward propagation is the process of adjusting the weights and bias depending on the expected output and the received output.

-However as the first layers have an indirect impact on
+However as the weight of the first layers have an indirect impact on the output and we can only change the weights and bias it gets trickier.

+We basically decompose the task of computing the derivatives per layer, and pass them sequentially from the output layer to the input layer.